yudheeeeet/mdskel4/README.md

 );
 ```
 ### :credit_card: Create Table Pay_Method
-The pay_method table provides information for users to find out about payment methods which consist of 4 methods, namely card, PayPal, digital wallets and others via PMID and the method name of each ID.
+The pay_method table provides information to the users about payment methods which consist of 4 methods, there are card, PayPal, digital wallets and others from PMID and the method name of each ID.
 Here's a description for each pay_method table.

 | Attribute          | Type                  | Description                     |
 |:-------------------|:----------------------|:--------------------------------|
 | pmid               | character varying(11) | Id pay method                   |
 | method_name        | text		     | nama metode pembayaran	       |

-dengan script SQL sebagai berikut:
+with the SQL script :

 ```sql
 CREATE TABLE IF NOT EXISTS public.Pay_method (
     PMID character varying(11) NOT NULL,